Hegseth rejects claim Trump ‘capitulated’ on Iran, says US prepared for combat if needed

 Hegseth also said the US position remains focused on preventing Iran from acquiring a nuclear weapon and maintaining military readiness.

-Hegseth rejects claims on changed course
+Hegseth rejects claims of course change

 The exchange unfolded after a reporter questioned whether Trump’s willingness to review Iran’s latest proposal to end the war marked a shift from his earlier hardline stance.